lcoghill/phyloboost/README.md

 ###<strong>Description:</strong>

-Python pipeline to pull out sequence sets for cluster-based mid-point rooted trees from the Phylota database.
-Then use those sequences to do all kinds of things not documented here yet.
+Python pipeline to pull out sequence sets for the cluster-based mid-point rooted tree set released from the Phylota database.
+It will also allow expansion of the sequence set with BLAST searches, followed up with a new sets of alignments and tree construction.
+Other features are in there, but not described here yet.

 ###<strong>Requirements:</strong>